-ERCOT and Market Participants (MPs) shall adhere to this procedure for disputing Load Profile ID assignments.
+ERCOT and Market Participants shall adhere to this procedure for disputing Load Profile ID assignments.

-14.1 Who May File a Load Profile ID Dispute
+14.1 Filing of a Load Profile ID Dispute

-ERCOT and any MP, other than a retail Customer, may file disputes related to Load Profile ID assignments.
-Retail Customers with disputes, related to Load Profile ID assignment, shall first request resolution from their Competitive Retailers (CRs).
+ERCOT and any Market Participant, other than a retail Customer, may file disputes related to Load Profile ID assignments.
+Retail Customers with disputes, related to Load Profile ID assignments, shall first request resolution from their Competitive Retailers (CRs).
 The CR shall address the Customer's issue, and if necessary, request changes or corrections from ERCOT related to the retail Customer's request.
 A retail Customer who is not satisfied with the CR's response may appeal to the Public Utility Commission of Texas (PUCT) or the appropriate regulatory authority.
 ERCOT does not resolve such disputes.